Early Childhood Special Education (ECSE)

 ESC-20 ECSE Support

 ESC-20 ECSE Consultants provide professional development and technical assistance for teachers of students with disabilities ages 3-5 years (birth - 5 years for students with visual and/or hearing impairments).
 Training and technical assistance are available in the developmentally appropriate practices for young children with disabilities.
-Please contact Sarah Ford or Priscilla Molina for additional information or to discuss your training/technical assistance needs.
+Please contact Sarah Ford or Diana Glass for additional information or to discuss your training/technical assistance needs.